Bird-of-paradise: Description

 Sicklebills such as this brown sicklebill have decurved bills.

 Birds-of-paradise are closely related to the corvids.
 Birds-of-paradise range in size from the king bird-of-paradise at 50 g and 15 cm to the curl-crested manucode at 44 cm and 430 g.
 The male black sicklebill, with its long tail, is the longest species at 110 cm.
 In most species, the tails of the males are larger and longer than those of the females, the differences ranging from slight to extreme.
 The wings are rounded and, in some species, structurally modified on the males in order to make sound.
 There is considerable variation in the family with regard to bill shape.
 Bills may be long and decurved, as in the sicklebills and riflebirds, or small and slim like the Astrapias.
 As with body size, bill size varies between the sexes, although species where the females have larger bills than the males are more common, particularly in the insect-eating species.

 Plumage variation between the sexes is closely related to the breeding system.
 The manucodes and paradise-crow, which are socially monogamous, are sexually monomorphic.
 So are the two species of Paradigalla, which are polygamous.
 All these species have generally black plumage with varying amounts of green and blue iridescence.
+They are even now considered biofluorescent.
+A study in the Royal Society Open Science found that the birds absorb light at high-energy wavelengths, then re-emit it at low-energy ones, visible to other birds as a bright yellow-green.
 The female plumage of the dimorphic species is typically drab to blend in with their habitat, unlike the bright attractive colours found on the males.
 Younger males of these species have female-like plumage, and sexual maturity takes a long time, with the full adult plumage not being obtained for up to seven years.
 This affords the younger males protection from predators of more subdued colours and also reduces hostility from adult males.